iczelia/xpar/README.md

 than about 6.2% of the data is corrupted. xpar internally uses a (255,223)-RS code over an 8-bit Galois field.

+can be consiered a sibling project of par2.

 ## Building

 ```